nathaneltitane/gutengrab/README.md

 ### Welcome to GutenGrab

-GutenGrab, the Gutendex API / Project Gutenberg Terminal Interface: access the project's book catalog via the Gutendex API, stright from your terminal emulator!
+GutenGrab, the Project Gutenberg Terminal Interface: access the project's book catalog via the Gutendex API, stright from your terminal emulator!

 With GutenGrab, you can: